Luna programme: Sample return

 More complex soft lander craft can robotically scoop up a small amount of lunar material, lift off from the surface, and return the material to Earth.
 Luna program sample return landers had the generic designations of Ye-8-5 or Ye-8-5M (E-8-5 or E-8-5M depending on transliteration from Russian).

 Luna 16 (September 1970), Luna 20 (February 1972) and Luna 24 (August 1976), returned samples of lunar soil to Earth.
 A total of 301 g of soil sample was returned from the three missions.

 Luna 15 (July 1969) flew at the same time as the Apollo 11 mission.
 Neil Armstrong and Buzz Aldrin had already performed the first crewed lunar landing when Luna 15 began its descent, and the spacecraft crashed into a mountain minutes later.

 Mission success rates

-While the programme was active, it was Soviet practice not to release any details of missions that had failed to achieve orbit.
+While the program was active, it was Soviet practice not to release any details of missions that had failed to achieve orbit.
 This resulted in Western observers assigning their own designations to the missions.
 For example, Luna E-1 No.1, the first failure of 1958 which NASA believed was associated with the Luna programme, was known as Luna 1958A.